 Tanzania is the land of Kilimanjaro, Serengeti, Zanzibar AND the most amazing friendly people.
-I witnessed this first hand when I recently traveled to Tanzania as part of my big Africa overland trip.
+I witnessed this first hand when I traveled through Tanzania as part of my big Africa overland trip.
 Getting a local sim card is a must for me when traveling.
-Being connected to the internet is a vital resource for my spontaneous travel style.
+Being connected to the internet is a vital resource for my spontaneous travel style and because I am also on a journey to visit every country in the world you can already find more than 150 prepaid sim card guides on Traveltomtom from all around the world: Uganda, South Africa, Namibia, Zambia, Uganda, Kenya, Cairo, Cameroon, Rwanda, Ethiopia, Europe, Frankfurt, Germany, Amsterdam, London, United Kingdom, Istanbul, Turkey, USA, Dubai and many more.

 Personally I recommend tourists to buy a Vodacom or Airtel sim card when traveling to Tanzania.
 Why?
 They have the best network coverage, however Tigo is catching up soon with their fast growing 4G network in Tanzania.